 We are going to resemble The Titanic, about to crash into the iceberg–or we are about to collectively change the way we do business and how and who we buy from–because every one of us has the power to choose the local supermarket over Amazon Fresh for our groceries.
 This power, when amplified collectively, is enough to bring giant corporations to their knees.
 How and where we live, learn, work, and play–are all up for grabs.
 For example, and according to a KPMG Innovation Labs Survey in May 2020, 1 in 4 fellow urban millennials say they are considering, or in the process of, moving out of a city because of COVID-19.
 The current way of doing business as we knew it has forever been changed, and it is of utmost importance to harness our collective power, or ‘collective genius’ as Fred Brown, social innovation leader and President & CEO of The Forbes Funds calls it.

 Valuing humanity means having the moral sensibilities to stand up and say no to fear-mongering, say no to war-mongering, and say no to continued systemic racism.
-Besides drawing lines and identifying moral principles, we must more intentionally demonstrate, as employers, leaders, and citizens alike–that we are champions for equity.
-True “advanced” leadership.
-And we do this within our own spheres of influence, be it a social network platform like the one you may have clicked into this link from.
+Along with drawing lines and identifying moral principles, we must more intentionally demonstrate, as employers, community leaders, and citizens alike–that we are champions for equity.
+This is true “advanced” leadership.
+And we do this within our own spheres of influence, be it Key Medium’s blog or a social network platform like the one you may have clicked into this link from.

 Social and Civic Goodness